Category: Cuckoo Bee

 Stelis

-Stelis is a genus of megachilid cleptoparasites.
+Stelis is a genus of megachilid cleptoparasites, laying eggs in the nests of Megachile, Osmia, Hoplitis, Heriades, and Trachusa.
 They are stocky but elongate, evenly wide down the length of their bodies, and often with relatively sparse hairs.
-As cleptoparasites, females do not have pollen carrying hairs on their bodies.
 With the exception of one relatively widespread species, Stelis are generally not often encountered.
-Species covered: Species…
+Stelis are shaped…